 Dr. Wayne Tan

-Dr. Tan’s first book, Blind in Early Modern Japan: Disability, Medicine, and Identity (forthcoming with the University of Michigan Press in 2022), considers what the study of blindness in early modern Japanese society (1600–1868) tells us about the diverse experiences of blind people at that time, and also about the surprising ways people then thought about disability.
+Dr. Tan’s first book, Blind in Early Modern Japan: Disability, Medicine, and Identity (University of Michigan Press in 2022), which won multiple awards, considers what the study of blindness in early modern Japanese society (1600–1868) tells us about the diverse experiences of blind people at that time, and also about the surprising ways people then thought about disability.

 Dr. Tan’s current book project investigates the scientific and social histories of disability in modern Japan.
 He has presented his past and current research at professional meetings: the National Endowment for the Humanities Summer Institute on the Global Histories of Disability (2018), the Association for Asian Studies, the American Historical Association and others.
 His publications (published and forthcoming works) cover historical topics about Japan and East Asia from the seventeenth century to the present, including disability in modern East Asia, and acupuncture and anatomy in East Asian medical thought.